Terra/Aqua MODIS RGB composites#

 How to access the data

 This notebook uses the MODIS MOD21K dataset from the Terra platform.
 This data can be ordered via the LAADS DAAC and are distributed in HDF4-EOS format, which is based on HDF4.
-You need to register for an Earthdata account in order to be able to download data.

 Load required libraries